Rethinking Inference-Time Scaling: Efficiency Limits and Linguistic Signals: Diagnostic Signals in Reasoning Traces

-Non-reasoning models present an absence of clear correlation between response length and correctness. \Cref{fig:length_gap_histogram} plots the average response length gap for each model tasks across four tasks.
+Non-reasoning models exhibit no discernible correlation between response length and accuracy. \Cref{fig:length_gap_histogram} plots the average response length gap for each model tasks across four tasks.
 The average response length gap is computed via first the mean length difference between correct and incorrect responses within individual questions (There are 100 samples for resoning models and 256 samples for non-reasoning models).
 Then we average these differences across the entire dataset.
 We discard the questions that only include one class of correctness (all correct, or all incorrect).
 This ensures that the average gap is not biased by questions that are too easy or too difficult.
 It reveals that the response length gaps across all four datasets are low for all non-reasoning models, with an exception of Llama-3.1-8B-Instruct.
 In that case, we observe a non-negligible gap for the AIME task.